spcourse/python/en/keyword-arguments/kwargs/contents.md

     print(calculate_volume(depth=3))

 By not providing values for the `height` and `width` arguments, they assume their default values of `1`, while the value for `depth` is specifically set to `3`.

+> Keyword arguments are often used when writing code that makes use of big libraries like Pandas or Numpy.
+These type of libraries have functions that have a lot of parameters, of which you often only want to use a few.
+By using keyword arguments, we do not have to manually assign a value to all different parameters of the function.